DevExpress/devextreme-demos/JSDemos/Demos/Tooltip/Overview/jQuery/description.md

 Assign the Tooltip's content in the HTML markup.
 Alternatively, you can use the [content template](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#contentTemplate) to customize the Tooltip's content.

-If you need to position the Tooltip against a certain side of the target element, specify the [position](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#position) property.
+If you need to position the Tooltip at a certain side of the target element, specify the [position](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#position) property.

 To animate the Tooltip, declare the [animation](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/animation/) object.
 In this object, specify the [show](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/animation/#show) and [hide](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/animation/#hide) fields.